annereinarz/MultilevelMCMCExaHyPE/README.md

 since gaining access to all external repositories is a lot of work: use the download_dependencies script to download them and push MUQ dependencies as archives onto supermuc

 ##Modules:
-module load tbb
+module load tbb/2019
 module load python/3.6_intel
-module load cmake/3.10
+module load cmake/3.14.4

 ##ExaHyPE:
 git clone git@gitlab.lrz.de:exahype/ExaHyPE-Engine.git